 How does a Western Diesel Locomotive work?

-The Western locomotive has two 65 litre Maybach MD 655 diesel engines each driving a Voith hydraulic transmission, which turn the wheels via a gearbox.
+A Western has two 65 litre Maybach MD 655 diesel engines each driving a Voith hydraulic transmission which turn the wheels via a gearbox.
 The cylinders are arranged in a V formation driving a common crankshaft.
-The Maybach diesel engine has 12 cylinders and produces 1380 hp at 1,500 rpm.
+The Maybach MD655 has twelve cylinders and produces 1380 hp at 1,500 rpm.
 Maybach diesel engines were also used in marine installations such as motor torpedo boats and fishing boats.

-The Maybach diesel engine operates on a four-stroke cycle: that is two up strokes and two down strokes.
-An inlet valve and an outlet valve are operated from a camshaft and control the air into the cylinder and the exhaust gas out.The sequence is as follows:-
+Maybach diesel engines operate on a four-stroke cycle; that is two up strokes and two down strokes.
+An inlet valve and an outlet valve are operated from a camshaft and control the air into the cylinder and the exhaust gas out.The piston sequence is as follows:-

 First stroke-Induction.
 This begins as the piston commences the down stroke with the inlet valve open.
 As the piston commences downward, it draws air past the open inlet valve into the cylinder.
 The exhaust valve is closed at this stage.

 A turbo-charger is used in order to obtain the maximum power from the engine.
-This is a device, which contains a turbine that sucks in air and forces it into the inlet valve of the engine.
+This is a device which contains a turbine that sucks in air from the atmosphere and forces it into the engine through the inlet valve.
 The turbo-charger is driven from a turbine powered by the exhaust gases of the engine.

 The advantage of a diesel hydraulic system was its lightweight construction.
-Also, the torque converter is so designed so that the lower the speed, the greater the pulling power.
-It also provides a shock free drive between the engine and locomotive wheels over the whole range of engine power.
+Also the torque converter is so designed so that the lower the speed the greater the pulling power.
+A hydraulic drive also provides a shock free connection between the engine and locomotive wheels over the whole range of engine power.

 Building the Westerns